wegenmic/ios-fts-demo/README.md

     Plaintext
   If a certain file format is unknown, it will be treated as plaintext.
 - **FTSRemoveDocumentAction**
-  Removes an existing document from the index and notifies the delegate if the operation was completed successfully or not.
+  removes an existing document from the index and notifies the delegate if the operation was completed successfully or not.
 - **FTSFindDocumentAction**
-  Takes the search input and generates a database query.
+  takes the search input and generates a database query.
 All found documents will be returned to the delegate.
 - **FTSQueryProcessor**
-  With the FTSQueryProcessor we have the ability to process / enhance the search input before the database query will be generated.
+  gives us the ability to process / enhance the search input before the database query will be generated.
 The Default behaviour is, that after each word (separated by space) the wildcard character '*' will be added.
 - **FTSDatabaseHandler**
-  Provides basic database funtionality such as setting up the db queue and locks.
+  provides basic database funtionality such as setting up the db queue and locks.

 **Restrictions**